raul23/nlp/README.rst

 `:information_source:`

    - The **threshold** was not part of the original code snippet.
-It was added to allow binary classification of text (English or Not English) instead of just saying a given text is unusual/an outlier for having too many non-english words.
+It was added to allow binary classification of text (English or Not English) instead of just saying a given text is unusual/an outlier for having too many non-English words.
    - You might even save locally the words from the ``nltk`` English corpus and hence not need to import ``nltk``.
 Depending on your use case, this might be worthwhile as you won't depend on a third-party library for a simple task of detecting whether a given text is English or not.